tb960/Memories/server/readme.md

 - How npm start know how to execute the command to start the front end application? what does react-script does?

+Setup of file:
+1) Index.js is the entry point for our front end application
+    - when you specifies index.js as your starting point, in your package.json file you should have set a npm start is equal to npm index.js
+    - we do not have to specified npm index.js because npm start which run reaact-script start already have the function running (what do react-script start do?)
+    - index.js file is the entry point file for us to connect our react application to the html file in the public folder
+    - see inside the react folder, you will notice that (learn how react-dom get the getElementById from the index.html file), what reactDOM.render do
+2)